montali/MLEngineerSummary/Machine Learning.md

 ## Feature selection

 To reduce the complexity of models and computation, we should try to reduce the features we have as input.
-The **significance** of attributes can vcary, as we may have **irrelevant alteration** or **redundancies**.
+The **significance** of attributes can vary, as we may have **irrelevant alteration** or **redundancies**.

 We have to distinguish between **unsupervised** and **supervised** methods (considering the relationship between attribute and class, like _filter methods_).